top of page

 Jack, watching from the sidelines, began to move forward—but then paused.

-Her eyes dropped.
+Charlotte’s expression had changed, from panic to something closer to surrender.
 The wooden sword slipped from her fingers with a sharp clack.

 Hoche halted.